 How to stay safe from Phishing attacks

-Social engineering attacks are designed to take advantage of fear that leads to possible lapses in decision-making.
+Social engineering attacks are designed to take advantage of the fear that leads to possible lapses in decision-making.
 So, awareness is the key.
 Never open email attachments or click links in suspicious emails.
 Also, security features in Windows 10 can help you identify and stop phishing attacks.
 Read this post for more on how to protect yourself from Social Engineering attacks.

 Now read: What is Socially Engineered Malware and what precautions can you take?